Most local government officials take responsibility for the accuracy of their work product.

 I’m not making that up.
 The organization’s memo to the Wisconsin Elections Commission is reproduced, verbatim, below.

-In their rush to deny normal managerial responsibility, the WCCA got confused about the purpose of “evidence.”
-They wrote that our paper ballots “should be treated like evidence and remain undisturbed” until after the clerks have reached their verdict and know whether anyone demands a recount.
-Let’s hope the Trial Judges Association doesn’t follow suit and claim that they don’t need to look at the evidence until after they’ve reached their verdict and know whether anyone demands an appeal.
+About delaying audits until after certification: The WCCA wrote that our paper ballots “should be treated like evidence and remain undisturbed” until after the clerks have reached their verdict and know whether anyone demands a recount.
+Let’s hope the Trial Judges Association doesn’t follow suit and refuse to look at the evidence until after they’ve reached their verdict and know whether anyone demands an appeal.

-Because they do not consider checking accuracy a routine managerial responsibility, the county clerks demand the state pay them to verify election results.
-Again, putting this demand in the mouth of any other local government manager is revealing.
-Imagine a parks manager telling the county budget manager: “I signed off on this accounting of the user fees we collected this quarter.
-If you want me to ensure accuracy, you'll need to pay extra.”
+About making the state pay extra for accuracy: The WCCA clearly confirmed the clerks' rejection of the idea that accuracy is a normal managerial responsibility.
+Imagine a parks manager telling the county budget manager: “I signed off on this accounting of the user fees we collected.
+If you want me to make sure it's right, you'll need to pay extra.”

 “...careful hand counting in a recount is the gold standard for assessing the true vote totals — in large part because of the greater focus on a single contest, more deliberate processing of ballots, and careful observation by campaign officials and other interested parties....”